joedefen/my-snaps/README.md

 > * If `~/.local/bin/` is not on your $PATH, then make it so.
 > * Run `my-snaps`; for each subvolume that you wish to snapshot, create a snapshot with `=Update` suffix (and as many as you wish to keep normally).
 > * Subsequently before updates, run `my-snaps` and type `r` (replace-all) to replace the eldest `=Update` snaps per subvolume with new snaps.
+> * For regular balancing, run `bt-smart-balance -i` once to install `anacron` job.

 # my-snaps - Simple Tools for BTRFS snapshots
 * `my-snaps`  assists creating snapshots and replacing the snapshots for the simplest BTRFS use cases (e.g., just before software updates).
 * `my-restore` assists restoring snapshots to back out changes to the system
+* `bt-smart-balance` is meant to be run regularly (say weekly) to keep your BTRFS balanced.
+  Although bundled with `my-snaps`, it is unrelated to snapshots, per se.

 **Prerequisites.** To use these tools, you must have an appropriate BTRFS setup:
 * Your mounted top-level subvolume names must not contain '.' (i.e., periods).